Lost-Outpost/sovngarde/ISSUES.md

 ### Solution

-Follow these steps to use the Skyrim console to manually advance to the next quest stage:
+Use the Skyrim console to manually advance to the next quest stage:

 - Open the Skyrim console by pressing the <code>~</code> key
 - Enter this command in the console <code>setstage CW01A 100</code> and press the <code>enter</code> key